Praveenx1/Face_Recognition_PyPi/README.md

 Although Windows is not officially supported, helpful users have posted instructions on how to install this library on Windows.
 Check out @masoudr’s Windows 10 installation guide for a step-by-step guide on installing dlib and face_recognition.
 Usage

 This project provides a simple face_recognition command line tool that allows you to perform face recognition on a folder of images from the command line.
 Explore the various options and parameters to customize your face recognition experience.
-Contributors

-    [Your Name]
-    [Contributor 1]
-    [Contributor 2]
+This project was taken from https://pypi.org/project/face-recognition/

 License